ZURVY

 Quality (25%) measures profitability and capital efficiency — ROIC, ROE, margins, GP/Assets, and FCF Yield.

-Moat (25%) assesses Zurich Insurance Group AG's competitive advantages across switching costs, network effects, cost advantages, intangible assets, and ecosystem scale.
+Moat (25%) assesses Zurich Insurance Group Ltd's competitive advantages across switching costs, network effects, cost advantages, intangible assets, and ecosystem scale.

 Growth (20%) tracks revenue trajectory and earnings momentum, combining historical results with analyst forward estimates.